You are here: Urology Textbook > Drugs in Urology > Alpha blocker > Alfuzosin

 Side Effects

-Increased side effect profile, since alfuzosin is a nonselective α1 blocker.
+Alfuzosin has a favorable side effect profile despite being a nonselective α1 blocker.

 - Initial hypotension, orthostatic collapse, reflex tachycardia, usually transient.